JadeBott/Cadburys-Bypass/README.md

 If you encounter any issues or have suggestions, please open an issue on the [Issues](../../issues) tab or open a ticket in the [Discord Server](https://discord.gg/jadebot)

-## License
+## Notice

-This project is for educational purposes
+This project is for educational purposes.
+We do not encourage or endorce using this tool